schildner/udacity-azure-course-project3/README.md

 Configure an alert to trigger given a condition from the AppService. | :white_check_mark:
 The time the alert triggers and the time the Performance test is executed ought to be very close. | :white_check_mark:
 Direct the output of the Selenium Test Suite to a log file, and execute the Test Suite. | :white_check_mark:
 Configure custom logging in Azure Monitor to ingest this log file.
-This may be done non-CI/CD. |
+This may be done non-CI/CD. | :white_check_mark:

 ### Test Suites Execution Details